Graylog2/JadConfig/README.markdown

 JadConfig
 =========

-JadConfig is an annotation-driven configuration parsing framework for Java.
+JadConfig is a small annotation-driven configuration parsing framework for Java with minimal dependencies.

 http://joschi.github.com/JadConfig/